 Under the terms of the purchase agreement, the investors will not be obligated to close the Private Placement unless we receive stockholder approval for and complete the Reverse Stock Split set forth in "Proposal 2-Approval of the Reverse Stock Split."
 If we do not effect the Reverse Stock Split, we will not have enough authorized capital stock to be able to issue the shares of common stock and warrants to the investors in the Private Placement.
 In addition, the investors in the Private Placement are requiring the Reverse Stock Split because it is expected to have the effect, at least in the short-term, of increasing the minimum bid price of our common stock on the Nasdaq National Market, which was at \$0.87 per share as of May 1, 2003.
-If we are unable to maintain a \$1.00 minimum bid price for our common stock, our common stock may be delisted from the Nasdaq National Market and/or transferred to the Nasdaq SmallCap Market, trading in our common stock could decrease substantially, or cease altogether, the market price of our common stock could decline further and our stockholders could lose some or all of their investment.
+If we are unable to maintain a \$1.00 minimum bid price for our common stock, our common stock may be delisted from the Nasdaq National Market and/or transferred to the Nasdaq SmallCap Market.
+If our common stock is delisted from the Nasdaq National Market or transferred to the Nasdaq SmallCap Market, trading in our common stock could decrease substantially, or cease altogether, the market price of our common stock could decline further and our stockholders could lose some or all of their investment.
 In addition, the continued listing of our common stock on the Nasdaq National Market is a closing condition for the Private Placement.
-Stockholders who vote to approve the Private Placement cannot take effect.
+Stockholders who vote to approve the Private Placement should also vote to approve the Reverse Stock Split described in Proposal 2 or the Private Placement cannot take effect.